ComputationalRadiationPhysics/picongpu/docs/source/models/atomic_physics.rst

 Over the set of all transitions, atomic state dynamics may be represented as a matrix of rates describing the change of the entire atomic state population with time.

-This rate equation is solved in FLYonPIC by a monte-carlo solver for every macro-ion individually and time dependent.
+This rate equation is solved in FLYonPIC by a Monte Carlo solver for every macro-ion individually and time dependent.

 For this FLYonPIC,